bbc/tams/docs/adr/0045-flow-init-segments.md

 * Bad, because it would represent a new pattern where one isn't strictly required
 * Bad, because it would require a different GET path to media segments
 * Bad, because it would likely require additional work on the part of clients to construct a virtual file for the init segment to pass to decoders/players

+### Option 8: Embed the init segment in every Object

+As with Option 5, but with the init segment embedded in the Object file itself, rather than as a property against the Object.
+This would make each Object entirely independently decodable, maintaining this important property of TAMS.
+It is unclear how well players/decoders would support this workflow which is more akin to a playlist of multiple fMP4 files, than a manifest.

+* Good, because it doesn't require format-specific Flow parameters
+* Good, because it re-uses existing patterns/mechanisms
+* Good, because it requires no changes to the API specification
+* Neutral, because it allows for different init segments for different parts of the Flow
+  * Note: It is not clear we have a real use case for this as a new init segment likely means a change to the technical parameters, which requires a new Flow in TAMS
+  * It is unclear if such a workflow would be supported by players/decoders as standard
+* Bad, because extensions such as C2PA metadata may need to be re-created on ingest due to the sequence of init and media segments changing
+* Bad, because it will result in a significant increase in the size of Objects, which makes up a large proportion of data stored in TAMS

+### Option 9: Do not add support for init segments

+Many/all of the above options require significant changes to how the TAMS API is used, or requires formats such as fMP4 to be used in non-standard ways.
+This may lead to fragmentation of the TAMS ecosystem, or require fMP4 codecs to be modified in a manner that requires significant in-depth domain knowledge.
+We have, however, seen multiple off-spec extensions to the TAMS specification to add init-segment support which itself exacerbates the issue of fragmentation of the TAMS ecosystem.

+* Good, because it encourages TAMS interoperability by maintaining a small number of workflow variations.
+* Neutral, because we would explicitly not support a format commonly used in the media industry
+  * If the way the format would be supported would be non-standard from an fMP4 point of view, TAMS support may bring its own issues - hence "neutral"
+* Bad, because this option may persist the existing situation with off-spec extensions